bhadreshpsavani/EyeExerciseApp/README.md

 # 👀[Eye Excercise App](https://github.com/bhadreshpsavani/EyeExerciseApp)👀
+Our eyes are continuously fixed on the computer monitor during the day and occasionally shift to the smartphone, followed by eye grabbing shows on television.
+This constant strain and stress has given rise to eye problems.
+Eye Exercises app is a good way to periodically maintain eyesight and vision.
+It is useful for reducing the symptoms of numerous eye disorders (eye problems) like myopia (nearsightedness), hyperopia (farsightedness), astigmatism or eye straining.

 The goal of the Eye Exercise Application is to help increase effectiveness of eye exercise.
 We detect eye gaze of a user using computer vision and pretrained machine learning models.
 We check it with eye gaze coordianates of instructor and show user a live score of exercise effectiveness.
 We also want the exercise assistant to be voice enabled to instruct and motivate users for exercise.

 ## How we build eye gaze vectors: